-NLC policies grant supports that administrative control of programs, projects, and use of tax revenues to the lowest and most directly-connected level of government as possible.
+supports NLC policies that grant administrative control of programs, projects, and use of tax revenues to the lowest and most directly-connected level of government as possible.
 Local governments are best suited to administer programs and monitor programs for the benefit of local citizens.
 Activities by the Federal Government that impede the ability of local governments to manage franchising, zoning, permitting, local licensing, and local code development stymie the growth of local economies and cities.
 Preemption or federalization of programming and other regulator activities diminish citizen input for community development.